kunal2991/Data-Quest-Projects/README.md

-Data-Quest-Projects

-Contained in the repository are projects done during the coursework of the DataQuest.IO Online Course.
+The Repo contains projects done over the coursework of DataQuest.IO Online Course.
+The projects range from a wide range of technologies including:
-The main technologies for implementation are:

 1. Python
 2. Pandas
-3. Data Visualization
+3. Seaborn Module
+4. NumPy
-4. SQLite
+5. SQLite
-5. PostgreSql
+6. PostgreSql
+7. SciPy
+8. R